 Research interests

-Agriculture covers more than 55 million km² of land and thus is the largest human-made ecosystem on Earth.
-Thereby, agriculture is one of the biggest contributors to climate change, global deforestation and biodiversity loss.
-At the same time, agriculture is severely affected by climate change.
-In addition, demand for agricultural commodities for food, feed, fiber and the growing bio-economy is expected to strongly increase in the future.
-The major challenge for agriculture is to adapt to these changes and increase productivity while not further stressing ecosystems and reducing GHG emissions.
+Agriculture cover more than 55 million km² of land, making it the largest human-made ecosystem on Earth.
+It is a major driver of climate change, deforestation, and biodiversity loss—yet it is also one of the sectors most vulnerable to the impacts of climate change.
+At the same time, the global demand for agricultural commodities for food, feed, fiber, and the expanding bioeconomy is projected to rise significantly in the coming decades.
+The major challenge for agriculture is to adapt to these changing conditions, increase productivity, and enhance resilience—while minimizing environmental degradation and reducing greenhouse gas emissions.

 Current and previous positions